Kprince1101/engineering-decisions/README.md

 ### First Run

-The voting system uses SQLite for persistence.
-The database will be automatically created at `data/votes.db` on first vote.
-No additional setup required.
+The voting system uses Vercel KV (Redis) for persistence.
+No database setup required - votes are stored in Redis and isolated by evaluation domain.

 ## Project Structure